This guide is intended to help you in cases where you believe that the throughput on your Cumulus Linux switch is underperforming.

 The advantage of using

 bwctl is that it is a centralized bandwidth testing tool that utilizes all the tools listed above to provide bandwidth test results.
-You can read the installation guide as a PDF or on the Web.
+You can read the installation guide here.

 Ostinato is an open source tool for generating packets.
 It operates primarily from a GUI, but is easily installed in a Linux desktop environment.

 Although there is no CLI, it does have a Python API that you can use to generate packets.

 When performing bandwidth testing, it is valuable to cross reference the results from the testing tool against various outputs on the Cumulus Linux switch.